FallonSolutions/aws-reinvent-2018-trivia-game/pipelines/README.md

 Create a GitHub [personal access token](https://github.com/settings/tokens) with access to your fork of the repo, including "admin:repo_hook" and "repo" permissions.
 Then store the token in Secrets Manager:

 ```
-aws secretsmanager create-secret --region us-east-1 --name TriviaGitHubToken --secret-string <my-github-personal-access-token>
+aws secretsmanager create-secret --region ap-southeast-2 --name TriviaGitHubToken --secret-string <my-github-personal-access-token>
 ```

 ## Customize

-Replace all references to 'aws-samples' with your own fork of this repo.
-Replace all references to 'reinvent-trivia.com' with your own domain name.
+Replace all references to 'FallonSolutions' with your own fork of this repo.
+Replace all references to 'fspike.com' with your own domain name.

 ## Deploy